jessebmiller/treacherous-winds/src/playbooks/ranger.md

 ## The enemy

-The archetypal enemy of the Ranger is the Wild Hunt.
-A supernatural hunting party led by a brutal historical figure cursed to spred famine, and strife wherever they go.
-They hunt, capture, and incorporate anyone who has been cursed by a neighbor.
+The archetypal enemy of the Ranger is a wild beast.
 (editors note: Maybe there is a threats, or monster manual type section with this information)

 **Act One:**